ibm-cloud-docs/EventStreams/choosing_your_plan.md

 | **Compliance** |GDPR   \n  Privacy Shield  | GDPR   \n  Privacy Shield   \n  ISO 27001, 27017, 27018, 2701    \n  SOC 1 Type     \n  SOC 2 Type 2   \n  PCI |  GDPR   \n Privacy Shield   \n ISO 27001, 27017, 27018, 2701   \n  SOC 1 Type 2   \n  SOC 2 Type 2 \n HIPAA ready    \n  PCI |   Not applicable for Beta  |
 | **Manage security and compliance**  | No  |  No |  Yes |  No   |
 | **IAM address restrictions** | No | Yes | Yes | No |

+[^tabletext]: After 30 days of inactivity, your instance is deleted.
+(Inactivity is defined as a zero bytes_out metric, even though you might create a partition or produced messages.

+[^tabletext2]: For more information about availability, see [single zone location deployments](/docs/EventStreams?topic=EventStreams-sla#sla_szr).

 For more information about limits, see [limits and quotas](/docs/EventStreams?topic=EventStreams-kafka_quotas).